cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 | **Channel Creation**         | Relayer   | A channel is created and linked to an underlying light client on both chains.           |
 | **Channel Registration**     | Relayer             | Registers the `counterpartyChannelId` on both chains, linking the channels.  |

-> **Note:** The relayer is required to execute `createClient` (as defined in ICS-02) before calling `createChannel`, since the `clientId` input parameter MUST be known.
-The `createClient` message may be bundled with the `createChannel` message in a single multiMsgTx.
+The relayer is required to execute `createClient` (as defined in ICS-02) before calling `createChannel`, since the `clientId` input parameter MUST be known at execution time.
+Eventually, the `createClient` message can be bundled with the `createChannel` message in a single multiMsgTx.

+Calling indipendently `createClient`, `createChannel` and `registerChannel` result in a three step setup process.
+Bundling `createClient` and `createChannel` into a single operation simplifies this process and reduces the number of interactions required between the relayer and the chains to two.

 The setup procedure is a prerequisite for starting the packet stream.
 If any of the steps has been missed, this would trigger an error during the packet handlers execution.

 Below we provide the setup sequence diagrams.